 - Pick up things outside - flowers, potted plants, and other natural beauties for decor.

-- Make the centrepiece out of gifts - collect gift hampers for the baby and other presents and pile them together to form a fun centrepiece while spending $0.
+- Make the centrepiece out of gifts - make your own or buy a nappy cake for the baby and other presents and pile them together to form a fun centrepiece.

 Party Favours: Not Necessary

 Although party favours are a nice idea they can end up causing you a lot of money.
 You don’t have to give favours, less than 50% of baby showers have favours for the guests.
 If you do intend on giving them choose creative ways to keep the costs down.
 Maybe you could make something personalised if you are a creative person or purchase from stores that have sample sizes of make up, skincare, body and bath products etc.